-Biometics (finger prints, iris scans and facial recognition systems) are the most secure of all the solutions given cast iron identity authentication, but sometimes create privacy question marks (these can easily be addressed).
+Biometrics (finger prints, iris scans and facial recognition systems) are the most secure of all the solutions given cast iron identity authentication, but sometimes create privacy question marks (these can easily be addressed).
 Biometric access control is increasingly popular and a little more involved to set-up initially.

 Access Control Systems with readers that support hybrid approaches could allow you to transition gradually from card based systems to mobile or biometrics over time.

-Mobile and biometric access can give business more confidence around knowing exactly who is where in their buildings - while two way communication through mobile devices can help control movement in spaces much more effectively,
+Mobile and biometric access can give business more confidence around knowing exactly who is where in their buildings - while two way communication through mobile devices can help control movement in spaces much more effectively.

 3.Should you choose a networked or cloud-based solution?

-A networked solution will require you to host the control system on your server, shifting to a cloud-based solution will offer all kinds of flexibility that an on-premise solution cannot.
+A networked solution will require you to host the control system on your server.
+Shifting to a cloud-based solution will offer all kinds of flexibility that an on-premise solution cannot.